 100 Meetings in 100 Days, an Exercise in Public Engagement

-On June 2, the Department of City Planning began an initiative to host 100 events in 100 days.
-From First Friday, June 2 through September, planners will provide opportunities where the community can engage with multiple city planning efforts.
+In June, the Department of City Planning began an initiative to host 100 events in 100 days.
+From First Friday, June 2 through September, planners have provided and will continue to provide opportunities for you and the broader community to engage with a variety of city planning efforts.

-As of July 11, we are almost at the halfway mark with more than 40 events completed.
-Planning staff has met with more than 1,258 people to talk about topics such as rezonings, development projects, and major City projects such as the Comprehensive Plan Update, Avent Ferry Corridor Study, Six Forks Road Corridor Study, and the Civic Campus project, among others.
+By the end of July, Planning staff completed more than 60 events and have met with more than 2,000 people to talk about topics such as rezonings, development projects, and major city projects such as the Comprehensive Plan Update, Avent Ferry Corridor Study, Six Forks Road Corridor Study, the Falls of Neuse Update, and the Civic Campus project, among others.

-Coming up in July, there are numerous opportunities to meet Planning staff and talk about what is going on where you live, work, or play, including:
+In August, there are numerous additional opportunities to meet planning staff and talk about what is going on where you live, work, or play, including:

 If you have ideas or want to have the City Planning Department attend your event contact Roberta Fox to learn more.